vwxyzjn/cleanrl/docs/rl-algorithms/ppo-trxl.md

 1. The policy and value function share parameters.
 2. Multi-head attention is implemented so that all heads share parameters.
 3. Absolute positional encoding is used as default.
 Learned positional encodings are supported.
-4. Previously computed hidden states of the TrXL layers are cached and re-used for up to `trxl_memory_length`.
+4. Previously computed hidden states of the TrXL layers are cached and reused for up to `trxl_memory_length`.
 Only 1 hidden state is computed anew.
 5. TrXL layers adhere to pre-layer normalization.
 6. Support for multi-discrete action spaces.
 7. Support for an auxiliary observation reconstruction loss, which reconstructs TrXL's output to the fed visual observation.